Track 3: Creating Web Reports

 - To further view the product Kona Mountain's sales in Canada, select Kona Mountain in the Product Name filter control.
 The report is refreshed to show the corresponding data:

 - Now we would like to see the sales of Blue Mountain, Breakfest Blend and French Roast in all countries.
-Since the current report data is for Kona Mountain's sales in Canada, we need to remove the filters first. select on the title bar of each filter control to clear the value selection in them.
+Since the current report data is for Kona Mountain's sales in Canada, we need to remove the filters firstly.
+Select on the title bar of each filter control to clear the value selection in them.
 We can also make use of the navigation control in the report to achieve the same goal: in the navigation control above the chart, select Back twice to undo what we have just done in the above two steps, or select Clear to simply clear the filter conditions in all filter controls.

 - Exit Web Report Studio.